 Both MIX and UHMSAC provide excellent opportunities for UH Manoa students to study abroad.
 Courses from both MIX and UHMSAC can be used towards completing your degree, with approval from academic advisors.
 You are encouraged to explore both MIX and UHMSAC when considering your options for going abroad.
 Be sure to visit the UHMSAC website.
 The key differences between MIX and UHMSAC are:

 National Student Exchange (NSE) is for student exchange to universities within the U.S. (e.g., in California, New York, Colorado).
 However, NSE also has a few exchange partners outside of the U.S. mainland (e.g., in Canada, Guam, U.S. Virgin Islands).
-For more information on NSE, contact Sandy Davis (email: firstname.lastname@example.org, office: 205 Physical Sciences Building).
+For more information on NSE, contact Ms. Rayna Tagalicod (email: firstname.lastname@example.org, office: QLC 406B) or visit their website.

-MIX is run by two full-time professional staff members: Mr. George Sabo is the Coordinator of MIX and also advises inbound exchange students to UHM.
-Mr. Vinnie Burns is the Outbound Exchange Specialist and advises outbound UHM students going on exchange to our partner universities.
-There are also several MIX Peer Advisor Interns, and a team of student volunteers who help out at MIX.
+MIX is run by two full-time professional staff members: The Coordinator of MIX and the Outbound Exchange Specialist who advises outbound UHM students going on exchange to our partner universities.
+There are also several MIX Peer Advisors Interns as well as team of student volunteers who help out at MIX.
 All other programs within the Office of International and Exchange Programs (OIEP) are overseen by Dr. Andy Sutton, the Assistant Vice Chancellor for International Programs (Dr. Sutton is also the Dean of the School for Pacific and Asian Studies).
-MIX is also supported by faculty from many of UHM's Colleges, Schools, and Centers.
+MIX is also supported by faculty from many of UHM’s Colleges, Schools, and Centers.